testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

 6. Record all the steps and click on **Stop Recording** to quit the session.
 ![Stop Recording](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/aswlsr.png)

-7.You’ll be redirected to the test case creation page where you can see the recorded steps.
+7. You’ll be redirected to the test case creation page where you can see the recorded steps.
 ![Test Case Details](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/redirectwltcpage.png)

 Here's a quick GIF demonstrating adding While Loop in test cases using the recorder.